MICLab-Unicamp/thalamus_benchmark_diffusion/README.md

 # Code Usage

 The notebooks represent each processing stage for the pipeline of this work.
-You should run then in this order: TODO patches, train each orientation...

-TODO_NOTEBOOK_ORDER

-TODO_DESCRIBE_EACH_NOTEBOOK
+Soon we will have more notebooks added and detailed instructions for usage.

+For now, inference.ipynb provides a way to segment the provided sample data with the included checkpoints.